samschott/maestral/README.md

 Currently, Maestral does not support Dropbox Paper, the management of Dropbox teams and the management of shared folder settings.
 If you need any of this functionality, please use the Dropbox website or the official client.
-As of v0.3, Maestral does however support the syncing of multiple Dropbox accounts.
+As of version 0.3.0, Maestral does support the syncing of multiple Dropbox accounts.

 The focus on "simple" file syncing does come with advantages: the Maestral App on macOS is